Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 accuracy_ump45 = total_hits_ump45 / total_shots_ump45
 accuracy_xm1014 = total_hits_xm1014 / total_shots_xm1014
 ```
-Finally we can come up with some performance ratio's that create a metrics that ties to how well they are playing and can easily be compared:
+Finally we can come up with some performance ratio's that create metrics that ties to how well they are playing and can easily be compared:

 ``` text
 win_ratio = total_wins / total_rounds_played